-National Continental World Participants A National Competition involves the National Elite and Youth Boxers A World Competition can involve any IBA National Federation
+National Continental World Participants A National Competition involves the National Elite and Youth Boxers A Continental Competition can involve any of the IBA National Federations of the same continent and has to include a minimum of three different National Federations A World Competition can involve any IBA National Federation

-In the case of Non-Continental Multi-sport Events, these Competitions can involve any of the IBA National Federations in the world Appointed by: Appointed by: Appointed by: Technical Delegate Department National Federation for its National Competitions Confederation after close consultations with the IBA in conjunction with the IBA Competition Committee IBA for both IBA events and Multi-sport events Appointed by: ITOs appointments Appointed by: National Federation for its National Competitions Confederation after consultations with the IBA in conjunction with respective Competition and Referee and Judges Committee Except for ELITE MEN or ELITE WOMEN Championships, in which case IBA will appoint the ITOs Appointed by: IBA for both IBA events and Multi-sport events R&Js Appointments National Federation defines if R&Js have to be appointed or if each team brings its own R&J Appointed by: Confederation after consultations with the respective IBA-R&J Committee; Except for ELITE MEN or ELITE Women Championships, in which case IBA will appoint the R&JS Appointed by: IBA for both IBA events and Multi-sport events Minimum R&Js Level National Certification U-22, U-14, Junior: IBA Certified 1-Star R&Js IBA Certified 3- Star R&Js
+In the case of Non-Continental Multi-sport Events, these Competitions can involve any of the IBA National Federations in the world Appointed by: National Federation for its National Competitions Delegate Department Appointed by: Confederation after close consultations with the IBA in conjunction with the IBA Competition Committee Appointed by: IBA for both IBA events and Multi- sport events ITOs appointments Appointed by: National Federation for its National Competitions Appointed by: Confederation after consultations with the IBA in conjunction with respective Competition and Referee and Judges Committee Except for ELITE MEN or ELITE WOMEN Championships, in which case IBA will appoint the ITOs Appointed by: IBA for both IBA events and Multi- sport events R&Js Appointments National Federation defines if R&Js have to be appointed or if each team brings its own R&J Appointed by: Confederation after consultations with the respective IBA-R&J Committee; Except for ELITE MEN or ELITE Women Championships, in which case IBA will appoint the R&JS Appointed by: IBA for both IBA events and Multi- sport events Minimum R&Js Level National Certification U-22, U-14, Junior: IBA Certified 1-Star R&Js Youth: IBA Certified 2- Star R&Js IBA Certified 3- Star R&Js

-Youth: IBA Certified 2-Star R&Js Elite and any qualifying event for World event: IBA Certified 3-Star R&Js European Games, Asian Games, Pan American Games, Commonwealth Games: IBA Certified 3-Star R&Js Coordination and follow-up of the preparation National Federation is responsible for overseeing the preparations of its Competition Confederation is responsible for following-up on preparations and coordinating with the LOC for Continental Championships, considering that IBA supervises proper implementation of the minimum requirements for the Competition, provides instructions and counsel in the planning and operational stages IBA is responsible for World Championships and IOC for Olympic and Youth Olympic Games.
-IBA for Multi-sport events and Youth / Elite Continental Championships qualifying for World events Reporting Confederation is responsible for reporting the main facts and results of the Competition to IBA.
+Elite and any qualifying event for World event: IBA Certified 3-Star R&Js European Games, Asian Games, Pan American Games, Commonwealth Games: IBA Certified 3-Star R&Js Coordination and follow-up of the preparation National Federation is responsible for overseeing the preparations of its Competition Confederation is responsible for following-up on preparations and coordinating with the LOC for Continental Championships, considering that IBA supervises proper implementation of the minimum requirements for the Competition, provides instructions and counsel in the planning and operational stages IBA for Multi-sport events and Youth / Elite Continental Championships qualifying for World events IBA is responsible for World Champions hips and IOC for Olympic and Youth Olympic Games.
+Reporting Confederation is responsible for reporting the main facts and results of the Competition to IBA.